serimmmmm/openmusichistory/schutz_st_matthew_passion.md

 > ### Listening Guide
 >
->  When listening to this piece, focus on the following three aspects.
+> :point_up: When listening to this piece, focus on the following three aspects.
 >
 > 1. **The 'Passion' as Storytelling**
 > - Role of the Evangelist: Follow the Evangelist's voice and concentrate on how the biblical story unfolds.
 It's important to perceive how changes in his vocal tone or the flow of the melody express the tension and emotions of the narrative.